 What are wisdom teeth?

-Simple painkillers such as paracetamol can help control mild pain.
+Simple painkillers such as paracetamol can help control mild pain caused by wisdom teeth.

-Antibiotics and rinsing with hot, salty water or chlorhexidine mouthwash, can help when the area around the wisdom tooth is infected.
-These measures give only temporary relief from symptoms and do not treat the underlying cause.
+Antibiotics and rinsing with hot, salty water or chlorhexidine mouthwash can help when the area around the wisdom tooth is infected.

 Removing the gum lying over your tooth (operculectomy) may be possible in certain cases if a wisdom tooth has partly erupted.